813 Naval Air Squadron: Torpedo Spotter Reconnaissance squadron (1937–1943)

-In March 1941, the Gloster Sea Gladiator aircraft were withdrawn, with 813 Naval Air Squadron accompanying 824 Naval Air Squadron to Port Sudan to support local military operations.
-During this assignment, the squadron successfully engaged five Italian Destroyers located north of Massawa, resulting in the sinking of two vessels, the beaching of two others, and the subsequent scuttling of the remaining ship.
+In March 1941, the Sea Gladiators were withdrawn, with 813 Naval Air Squadron accompanying 824 Naval Air Squadron to Port Sudan to support local military operations.
+During this assignment, the squadron engaged five Regia Marina destroyers located north of Massawa, resulting in the sinking of two vessels, the beaching of two others and the subsequent scuttling of the remaining ship.
 After completing its mission, 813 Naval Air Squadron re-joined the carrier and proceeded to sail via Cape Town, spending some time in the Atlantic.
 On 6 June, it located and sank the U-boat supply ship Elbe, subsequently compelling the German tanker Lothringen to surrender.

 Upon its return home in late October 1941, the squadron established a temporary base at RNAS Machrihanish (HMS Landrail), Argyll and Bute, Scotland.
-After a brief period, the squadron relocated to RNAS Lee-on-Solent (HMS Daedalus), situated on the southern coast of England.
+After a brief period, the squadron moved to RNAS Lee-on-Solent (HMS Daedalus), on the south coast of England.
 Here the squadron was equipped with nine new Fairey Swordfish aircraft.
-Initially, the squadron was also provided with two Hawker Sea Hurricane aircraft, a naval variant of the Hawker Hurricane fighter.
+Initially, the squadron was also provided with two Hawker Sea Hurricanes, a naval variant of the Hawker Hurricane fighter.